Call-for-Code/cfc-covid-19-quiz-app/README.md

 # this creates a build in build/
 rm -fr ../public/*
 cp -r build/* ../public/
+# restart the app
 ```

+To connect to the frontend access <http://localhost:3030/index.html>

 ### 3. Deploy on IBM Cloud